Nancy Dembowski

-Nancy J. Dembowski (born Knox, Indiana) is an American Democratic politician who previously served as a member of the Indiana House of Representatives, representing the 17th District from 2007 to 2013.
+Nancy Jo Dembowski (née Clabaugh; August 14, 1934 – September 15, 2025) was an American Democratic politician who served as a member of the Indiana House of Representatives, representing the 17th District from 2007 to 2013.
 Her district included Starke County, most of Marshall County and three precincts in LaPorte County.

-Personal life
+Background

-Born in Knox, Indiana, Dembowski is a graduate of Knox Community High School.
+Born in La Porte, Indiana, Dembowski was a graduate of Knox Community High School.
 Both of her parents lived in Knox their entire lives, and her grandfather was a County Assessor and the longest-serving Fire Chief in Knox's history.
 She married her husband Ed (who worked as a union steelworker for 34 years), in Knox, where they raised their family.
-She has three children and eight grandchildren.
+She had three children and eight grandchildren.
 She was widowed after 43 years of marriage when her husband Ed died in 1995.
+Dembowski died at her home in Knox on September 15, 2025, at the age of 91.